 Also this spring, a new task force will be formed to flesh out and help implement the changes.

 Departments must review courses and revise them as necessary, or even develop new courses.
 Colleges and programs must look at every major and tweak requirements accordingly.
 Catalogs must be revised.

 Our goal is to implement the new general education curriculum in fall 2020.

 Where can I get more info?

-You can find more information about the task force’s work, as well as its complete membership, on this website.
+You can find more information about the task force’s work, as well as its complete membership, on the General Education website.